openframeworks/ofBook/chapters/OOPs!/chapter.md

 Ball myBall[NBALLS];
 ```

 An array is an indexed list of items of the same type.
 The index is used to access a particular item in the list.
 This index usually starts with 0, so the first Ball (object) is found at myBall[0].
 Only a handful of programming languages start the index of an array with 1.
 If you try to access an invalid index (either larger than the size of the array or a negative one), you get an error.
 Check the 'C++ basics' chapter for more information on arrays.
-back to our implementation file we'll just need to create an array of objects and call their methods through 'for' loops.
+In our implementation file we create an array of objects and call their methods through 'for' loops.

 in the setup() function: